loukylor/VRC-Mods/README.md

 Adding individually toggleable buttons that allow you to:
  - Select a user in the Quick Menu from the Social Menu page.
  - Find the avatar's author from the Social Menu and Avatar Menu pages.
- - Selects the world instance of the selected user in the World Menu (if you can join their world).
- - Show the bio of the selected user (bio is different from status).
  - Open the links the selected user has in their bio.
  - Display the languages the selected user has in their bio.
- - Open the selected user in the system's default browser.
- - Open the selected user's avatar in the system's default browser.

 The buttons can always be accessed in a popup attached to the User Details Page.